NanoComp/meep/doc/docs/C++_User_Interface.md

 ### Data Structures and Chunks

 Meep employs several data structures declared in `meep.hpp`.
-The principal data structure element is the "chunk".
-A "chunk" is a contiguous rectangular portion of the computational grid.
+The principal data structure element is the **chunk**.
+A chunk is a contiguous rectangular portion of the computational grid.
 For example, when Meep runs on a parallel system, each process gets one or more disjoint chunks of the grid.
-There are several different types of "chunks":
+There are several different types of chunks:

 -   `fields` and `fields_chunks`
 -   `structure` and `structure_chunks`